mi-da/Decentralized-Learning-Service-Assembly/README.md

 ### Configuration Parameters
 The file configs/mida-assembly-config.txt contains the configuration parameters for the simulation.
 The main parameters are:
-- NETWORK_SIZE: The number of services to assemble (note that for the provided local quality functions the system starts saturating aroung 1000 nodes)
+- NETWORK_SIZE: The number of services to assemble
 - TYPES: Number of types of services
 - M: learning window of the proposed algorithm
 - STRATEGY: The selection criteria that the nodes adopt.
 We implemented multiple strategies: